-Work with orphaned baby squirrels, baby birds, or baby ducks.
-The Wildlife Rehabilitation Center of Minnesota needs volunteers to help feed and care for the animals admitted to its mammal, avian, and waterfowl nurseries.
+Work with orphaned squirrels, birds, or ducks.
+The Wildlife Rehabilitation Center of Minnesota volunteers help feed and care for animals admitted to its mammal, avian, and waterfowl nurseries.
 Cleaning and laundry are involved, as well as feeding the babies.
 For more information, go to www.wrcmn.org or contact Liz Cross at 651-486-9410, x102 or firstname.lastname@example.org.

 About Wildlife Rehabiliation Center of Minnesota

 2530 DALE ST N, ROSEVILLE, MN 55113, US